lynny9000/irish-energy-grants-database/README.md

 The project uses SQL Server as the backend relational database and Streamlit as the frontend dashboard framework.

-The database schema was designed using a relational structure with primary keys, foreign keys, constraints and a junction table to model many-to-many relationships.
+The database schema was designed using a relational structure with primary keys, foreign keys, constraints and a junction table to model many to many relationships.

 ## Database Relationships